Secure a Web App Using Azure AD

-In this tutorial, we will use the Datawiza Access Broker (DAB) to enable SSO and granular access control for a header-based web App.
+In this tutorial, we will use the Datawiza Access Proxy (DAP) to enable SSO and granular access control for a header-based web App.
 The IdP we will use is Azure AD.
-We will use DAB's side deployment mode, which means DAB and this app are running on the same server.
+We will use DAP's sidecar deployment mode, which means DAP and this app are running on the same server.

 - The application will run on

-localhost:9772, which means the traffic to the app will reach DAB (running on port 9772) first and then be proxied to the application (running on port 3001).
+localhost:9772, which means the traffic to the app will reach DAP (running on port 9772) first and then be proxied to the application (running on port 3001).

-- We will provide the docker images for the DAB and this header-based application.
+- We will provide the docker images for the DAP and this header-based application.